Curve-Labs/backend-challenge/README.md

 ## Challenge

 For the challenge, you will first be required to deploy a [configurable rights pool](https://github.com/balancer-labs/configurable-rights-pool) with `CRPFactory.sol`, and transfer its ownership to a DAO powered by [DAOstack’s Arc1.0](https://github.com/daostack/arc').
-From there, you can develop the DAOstack [scheme](https://daostack.github.io/DAOstack-Hackers-Kit/gettingStarted/setupGenericScheme/) that lets the DAO govern the pool.
+From there, you will deploy a DAOstack [scheme](https://daostack.github.io/DAOstack-Hackers-Kit/gettingStarted/setupGenericScheme/) that the DAO can use to govern the pool you created in the first step.
+You will then document the steps required to enable users of DAOstack's Alchemy to create proposals against your new scheme.

 For `ConfigurableRightsPool.sol`, the DAO should be able to govern the following parameters for its pool:

 - `setPublicSwap(bool publicSwap)` — DAO can pause or unpause the pool
 - `setSwapFee(uint swapFee)` — DAO can set the pool’s swap fee